abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/updated-buildkite/dataflow-streaming-etl.md

 ````

 This confirms:

+- Pub/Sub events are streamed continuously
-- Dataflow is consuming Pub/Sub
+- Dataflow processes data in real time
-- Dataflow can reach ClickHouse over HTTP
+- ClickHouse ingests data on Axion (Arm64) via HTTP
-- Real-time ingestion is functional
+- The end-to-end real-time pipeline is operational

+This pipeline serves as the foundation for ClickHouse latency benchmarking and real-time analytics on Google Axion.